ray-project/ray/doc/source/rllib-training.rst

 .. note::

-    It's recommended that you run RLlib agents with Tune, for easy experiment management and visualization of results.
+    It's recommended that you run RLlib agents with `Tune <tune.html>`__, for easy experiment management and visualization of results.
+Just set ``"run": AGENT_NAME, "env": ENV_NAME`` in the experiment config.

-All RLlib agents implement the `Tune API <tune.html#concepts>`__.
+All RLlib agents are compatible with the `Tune API <tune.html#concepts>`__.
 This enables them to be easily used in experiments with `Tune <tune.html>`__.
-For example, the following code performs a simple param sweep of PPO:
+For example, the following code performs a simple hyperparam sweep of PPO:

 .. code-block:: python